renebohne/renebohne.github.io/_posts/2016-06-28-RaspberryPiCSHARP.markdown

 sudo apt-get install libunwind8 libssl-dev unzip
 ```

-Next, we need to install Mono.
-We can use the version that is part of the Raspbian repo, but in order to install the latest version and to avoid time consuming compiling, we grab it from here:
+Now, we can install Mono.
+We could use the version that is part of the Raspbian repo, but in order to install the latest version and to avoid time consuming compiling, we grab it from here:

 ```
 sudo apt-key adv --keyserver keyserver.ubuntu.com --recv-keys 3FA7E0328081BFF6A14DA29AA6A19B38D3D831EF